tsnl/qy/doc/001.ideation/rambles-pt1-base.md

       - after living with interpreted language standards for checking, lax AoT type-checking standards > just scoping
 - rely on user-defined RTTI
     - just like in C, user must define their own 'kind' tags
-    - instead of one-size-fits-all solution, which is inferior
+    - instead of one-size-fits-all solution, which makes general trade-offs rather than more efficient, specific ones.

 For typing, cf ML
+- (REVISION) also allow _partial_ type-specifiers in function definitions: compiler unifies these against top-level decl and inference.
+  - This allows writing declarations+definitions in either Scala style or C/OCaml style.

 https://courses.cs.washington.edu/courses/cse341/04wi/lectures/06-ml-polymorphic-types.html